Willows-Glenn County Airport: History

+Lt.
+Henry L. Miller USN was the naval officer assigned to teach the Army Air Forces pilots how to conduct short take-off procedures.
+In 1971, Rear Admiral Miller USN (Retired) gave an oral history about his long career in the Navy.
+In his recollection of his time assigned to the Doolittle Raid, he said, "We put the planes in the depot there at Sacramento to get a recheck, get them all set to go aboard the carrier, and as one plane would come out of that sort of interim overhaul period there, I’d take it up with the crew to Willows, California, to a field there and give them take-offs at Willows.
+Then, the last day, Jimmy Doolittle said, “Well we’ll finish up at Willows then we’re going to fly down to Alameda and go aboard.”

 The War Department acquired 318.2 acres by a lease (numbers W 868-ENG-2344 and W2972-ENG-1045) with Glenn County, California, in 1942.
 The site was used as an auxiliary airfield for Chico Army Airfield.
 The only improvement to the site was the asphalt runway.
 The Fourth Air Force declared the field excess to its needs on July 24, 1944.
 The lease was terminated June 11, 1945.